 ------‘IP’ as PLACE_OF_SERVICE_SOURCE_VALUE

----See if any ‘outpatient’ (OP) or ‘emergency’ (ER) or 'urgent' (ER) records occur during an ‘inpatient’ visit.
-These should be consolidated into that ‘inpatient’ visit, unless it is an ‘emergency’ or 'urgent' visit that starts and ends on the first day of the ‘inpatient’ visit.
+---See if any ‘outpatient’ (OP), ‘ambulatory’ (OP), ‘wellness’ (OP), ‘emergency’ (ER) or 'urgentcare' (ER) records occur during an ‘inpatient’ visit.
+These should be consolidated into that ‘inpatient’ visit, unless it is an ‘emergency’ or 'urgentcare' visit that starts and ends on the first day of the ‘inpatient’ visit.
 Types of outpatient (OP) visits not collapsed: [1] if an OP starts before an IP but ends during an IP or [2] if an OP starts before and ends after an IP visit.
 If an OP is collapsed into an IP and its VISIT_END_DATE is greater than the IP's VISIT_END_DATE it does not change the IP VISIT_END_DATE.

--For claim type in ('emergency','urgent') (ER)
+-For claim type in ('emergency','urgentcare') (ER)

 ---Sort data in ascending order by PERSON_ID, VISIT_START_DATE, VISIT_END_DATE.